kunilovskaya/kunilovskaya.github.io/_projects/books.md

 ## 2025
+* Teffi.
+1931.
+An adventure novel [Авантюрный роман].
+A radio play (in Russian)
-* current: Margaret Atwood.
+* Margaret Atwood.
 1996.
-Alias Grace (again)
+Alias Grace (again, dropped due to lack of cognitive capacity at the time)
 * attempted David Graeber, David Wengrow.
 The Dawn of Everything (dropped after a few chapters)
 * Bertrand Russell.
 1945.
 A History of Western Philosophy (dropped due to lack of cognitive capacity at the moment)
 * Daron Acemoglu and James A. Robinson.
 2012.
 Why Nations Fail: The Origins of Power, Prosperity, and Poverty